 The autumn semester of year three is particularly well suited for studies abroad.
 Uppsala University has a wealth of cooperation agreements providing many options for studying abroad.

 The theoretical courses within game design are taught through lectures, workshops and smaller projects.
 The majority of the courses include group work.
-The graphic courses are lecture-based with continuous practical training within the course related field.
+The graphic courses, in Expression in Convergent Media, are lecture-based with continuous practical training.

-Every year includes one or two project courses, in which you work with your specific role in groups to produce complete games, where the teaching is taking the shape of guidance and tutoring.
+The first couple of years include one or two project courses, in which you work with your specific role in groups to produce complete games.
+During that process you will receive supervision and guidance.

-The Bachelor Programme in Game Design and Graphics theoretically and practically prepares you for a professional career within business, organisations, authorities or as a business owner.
+The Bachelor's Programme in Game Design and Graphics prepares you, theoretically and practically, for a professional career within business, organisations, government bodies or as a business owner.

 The game industry is the largest and fastest growing business in the entertainment industry.
-It is in continuous development which leads to a large demand for a broad spectrum of creative professionals with game development as the common denominator.
-Games are also increasingly being used within education, training and medicine, under the name Serious Games.
+It is in continuous development, which leads to a large demand for a broad spectrum of creative professionals with game development as the common denominator.
+Games are also increasingly being used within education, training and medicine.

 Students are selected based on:

 their completed upper secondary (high school) grades (66%)

 Students who have completed their upper secondary (high school) studies outside of Sweden are selected based on their upper secondary grades.
 Students who have completed their upper secondary studies and have taken the Swedish Scholastic Aptitude Test (only available in Swedish) are selected based on their upper secondary grades and their Scholastic Aptitude Test results.
 Tuition fee-paying students and non-paying students are admitted on the same grounds but in different selection groups.